Anjali-Khantaal/Quant-Finance-Internship-Opportunities-APAC-EMEA/README.md

-# Quant Internship Opportunities in APAC & EMEA
+# Quantitative Finance Internship Opportunities in APAC & EMEA

-Welcome to the **Quant Internship Opportunities** repository!
-This project aims to compile a comprehensive list of quantitative internship opportunities available in the APAC and EMEA regions.
+Welcome to the **Quantitative Finance Internship Opportunities** repository!
+This project aims to compile a comprehensive list of quantitative internship opportunities, focusing primarily on the APAC and EMEA regions.

 ## 📋 Table of Contents
 - [About](#about)